 Our charity shop in George Street, Hove welcomes volunteers who are sociable, hard working and able to give a regular commitment each week to serve customers and to help prepare, sort and display stock.
 For more information on volunteering in our shop, please contact the shop manager on 01273 711254.

-If you would like to find out more about joining us, get in touch using the button on the left or send us an email at email@example.com.
+If you would like to find out more about joining us, get in touch using the button on the right or send us an email at email@example.com.